ihhub/fheroes2/docs/INSTALL.md

   * `~/.fheroes2` for all other cases.

 * If you don't have a legally purchased copy of the original game, you can download and install the demo version of the original game by running the download demo script.
-Script can be run from the following paths depending on how you installed `fheroes2`:
+The script can be run from the following paths depending on how you installed `fheroes2`:
   * `fheroes2-install-demo` if you used a package manager (MacPorts or Homebrew);
   * `script/homm2/download_demo_version_for_app_bundles.sh` if you built from source using the [**macOS native app**](#macos-native-app) method;
   * `script/homm2/download_demo_version.sh` for all other cases.